stavros11/Review-Aspects-App/README.md

 Identifying aspects in customer reviews is an interesting branch of NLP that allows to extract information beyond simple star ratings (which are known to be subjective and focused on very specific categories).
 The results from such analysis could be useful both for the management by identifying:
   * weak aspects that need improvement
-  * strong aspects to use in advertisement.
+  * strong aspects to use in advertisement,

 but also for customers, who could check how a hotel performs in aspects they find important.
 Furthermore the methods are applicable to any area with abundance of customer reviews (restaurants, products, etc.).